bbepis/XUnity.AutoTranslator/README.md

 DuplicateTextureNames=           ;Indicates specific texture names that are duplicated in the game.
 List is separated by ';'.
 DetectDuplicateTextureNames=False;Indicates if the plugin should detect duplicate texture names.
 EnableLegacyTextureLoading=False ;Indicates the plugin should use a different strategy to load images, that may be relevant if the game engine is old
+CacheTexturesInMemory=True       ;Indicates that all textures loaded should be kept in memory for optimal performance.
+Disable to decrease memory usage

 [ResourceRedirector]
 PreferredStoragePath=Translation\{Lang}\RedirectedResources ;Indicates the preferred storage for redirected resources in relation to the Auto Translator.
 Can use placeholder: {GameExeName}, {Lang}